 A team of four deep sea saturation divers are about to embark on the challenge of a lifetime!
-The Bubbleheads will attempt to row across the Atlantic, the second largest ocean in the world, as they take part in ‘The 2020 Talisker Whiskey Atlantic Challenge’.
+The Bubbleheads will attempt to row across the Atlantic, the second largest ocean in the world, as they take part in ‘The 2021 Talisker Whisky Atlantic Challenge’.

 The Bubbleheads will endure endless days and nights at sea as they row a punishing 3000 miles from La Gomera, the Canary Islands, to Antigua in The Caribbean to raise money for Wessex Cancer Trust.